 There are some other unusual surfaces for which acrylic paint can be used.
 But if you did not prepare the surface well and seal the painting, the paint will not stick and will not last long.

 What surfaces does acrylic paint not stick to?

 Generally, acrylic paint will not stick to oily, waxy shiny, and hard, surfaces.
 This includes painting with acrylic over oil paint.
 When you paint with acrylics on a smoother surface, the paint will dry slowly and the paint can move freely.
 If you use a more porous, absorbent surface like canvas, the paint will dry quickly and have less movement.

-I found that many people say acrylic paint will not stick to wax, grease, silicone, oily, and shiny surfaces.
-I experimented and checked if acrylic paint stick to the mentioned surfaces.
+I found that many people say acrylic paint will not stick to wax, grease, silicone, or oily, and shiny surfaces.
+I experimented and checked if acrylic paint sticks to the mentioned surfaces.